-Students may reserve or place a "hold" on a four-week book that has been checked out by another student.
+Students may reserve or place a "hold" on a book that has been checked out by another student.
 When the book is returned, the student that requested the "hold" will be notified and given three days to pick up the book.
-If the book is not picked up, the book will be returned to the shelf.
+No "holds" are placed on reserve materials or textbooks.